Read about everything to do with fitness, nutrition and lifestyle for Muslim mums and sisters from Carin Timskog.

 Continue avoiding high-impact exercises like running, jumping, box jumps, jumping rope or anything that causes a lot of downward pressure on your pelvic floor.
-As well as avoiding making push-ups or plank pose; which are examples of front-loaded exercises in which your belly hangs down).
+As well as avoiding making push-ups or plank poses; which are examples of front-loaded exercises in which your belly hangs down.

 I hope you found this blog post helpful, and enjoyed reading it, as much as I loved writing it.
 Stay safe, stay active and remember; happy mummy, happy baby in shaa Allah!